palvaro/molly/README.md

 There is a record (X, Pl) in post if some node X has a payload Pl in its log, and there are *no* nodes that do not.

+## More information

+Molly is described in a [http://people.ucsc.edu/~palvaro/molly.pdf](SIGMOD paper).

+Dedalus is described in [http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html](here).